Nahim Razzaq

-Nahim Razzaq (born 7 February 1981) is a Bangladesh Awami League politician who went into hiding following the fall of Sheikh Hasina's dictatorship on 5 August 2024.

-He is a former Jatiya Sangsad member representing the Shariatpur-3 constituency for 4 terms during 2012–2024, during when he was the chairman of Blue Water Holdings Ltd, which owned the largest domestic share of Nagad, a money laundering scheme of the previous government that acted through shell companies to transfer money out of Bangladesh.
+Nahim Razzaq (born 7 February 1981) is a Bangladesh Awami League politician.
+He is a former Jatiya Sangsad member representing the Shariatpur-3 constituency for 4 terms from 2012 to 2024.
+Razzaq is a former member of the Parliamentary Standing Committee on Ministry of Foreign Affairs.
+He received the Junior Chamber International- Top 10 Outstanding Youth Person (TOYP) award in 2015 in Bangladesh.

-Another investigative report from September 2025 revealed Nahim Razzaq's name among the few who took part in 'mafia-style looting in the power sector' of Bangladesh.
+Razzaq served on the Parliamentary Standing Committee on the Ministry of Disaster Management and Relief and the Ministry of Youth and Sports.
+Nahim is also an adviser of E-CAB (E-Commerce Association of Bangladesh).
+Nahim is also engaged in addressing climate change issues as the convenor of Climate Parliament Bangladesh.

 Early life and education

 Nahim was born and grew up in Dhaka.
-His father, Abdur Razzaq, was a veteran national leader from Bangladesh Awami League and leading organizer of liberation war in 1971.
-Abdur Razzaq was elected as the party’s General Secretary for two times and the member of the national parliament for six times.
-Abdur Razzaq was appointed as the Minister of the Ministry of Water Resources from 1996 - 2001 in Sheikh Hasina’s first cabinet.
-Abdur Razzaq was a national leader being one of the four sector commanders of the Bangladesh Liberation Force or Mujib Bahini during the 1971 liberation war of Bangladesh.
+His father, Abdur Razzaq, was a veteran national leader from the Bangladesh Awami League and a leading organizer of the liberation war in 1971.
+Abdur Razzaq was elected as the party's general secretary two times and as a member of the national parliament six times.
+Abdur Razzaq was appointed as the Minister of the Ministry of Water Resources from 1996 to 2001 in Sheikh Hasina's first cabinet.
+Abdur Razzaq was a national leader, being one of the four sector commanders of the Bangladesh Liberation Force, or Mujib Bahini, during the 1971 liberation war of Bangladesh.

-Nahim started education in several educational institutions in Bangladesh, India, United Kingdom.
-He started his education in Government Laboratory High School and went on to finishing his secondary education at St. Paul's School, Darjeeling.
-He completed his higher secondary from the Mayo College in India.
-He completed his undergraduation from Middlesex University on Business and Marketing.
+Nahim completed his undergraduate degree at Middlesex University.

 Political career

-After the attempted assassination on the senior leadership of Bangladesh Awami League on 21st August 2004 by the then regime and Islamic fundamentalist group JMB where Nahim’s father along with the highest leadership of the then opposition party was seriously injured, Nahim came back to Bangladesh and started active activism.
-Nahim began his political career with Bangladesh Awami League being the organising secretary of Damudya Poura Sabha unit in 2008.
+After the attempted assassination of the senior leadership of the Bangladesh Awami League on 21 August 2004 by the then regime and Islamic fundamentalist group JMB, where Nahim's father, along with the highest leadership of the then opposition party, was seriously injured, Nahim came back to Bangladesh and became active in politics.
+Nahim began his political career with the Bangladesh Awami League, being the organising secretary of the Damudya Poura Sabha unit in 2008.
 He became the member and advisor for the district committee of Shariatpur in 2012 and has been holding this position since then twice.
-Nahim was elected as a member of Damudya Upazila Awami League unit since 2015.
+Nahim was elected as a member of the Damudya Upazila Awami League unit in 2015.

-In 2008 National General Election, he was the chief coordinator for his father where his father won a landslide victory and helped Bangladesh Awami League to form the government.
-After the demise of his father on 23 December 2011, he received nomination and won uncontested in the bi-election becoming the youngest member of parliament in the Bangladesh National Parliament in March 2012.
+After the demise of his father on 23 December 2011, he was nominated and won uncontested in the by-election, becoming the youngest member of the Bangladesh National Parliament in March 2012.
 Since then he has been elected another 2 times in the 2014 and 2018 national general election in the 10th and 11th sessions respectively.